 What is a lot in Forex and how to calculate trading volume?

 A lot in Forex trading is a standard unit of measurement.
-Traders are done in standard, mini, micro and nano lots.
-Not all broker allow traders to use nano lots.
-And those who do, usually offer micro trading accounts.
+Trades on the forex market are done in standard, mini, micro and nano lots.
+Not all brokers allow traders to use nano lots.
+And those that do, usually offer micro trading accounts.

 The most popular types of lots in Forex are standard size lots.
 For instance, when a trader buys or sells a standard lot size of an EUR/USD, he or she trades using 100,000 currency units.
 And each time currency makes a pip move, trader losses or gets 10 USD.

 If you can't afford to trade using standard lots, you can go for smaller positions.
-The sizes are divided like this:
+The common forex lot sizes can be broken down as follows:

 • Standard lot – 100,000 units of currency